 A fan’s guide – the club from early doors to today

 The Warriors of Stenhousemuir FC, formed in 1884 and clad in maroon since 1900, are the kind of club that does credit to Scottish football.
-Despite never reaching the league elite in nearly 140 years of activity, Stenny have stuck to their guns, running out week after week, usually in the third tier or formerly the elongated Second Division.
+Despite never reaching the league elite in 140 years of activity, Stenny have stuck to their guns, running out week after week, usually in the third tier or formerly the elongated Second Division.

 And while this kind of dedication and loyalty on pitch and terrace often attracts a Sylvester McMonkey McBean character who swoops in, promises success, sweeps up and sails away again, in Stenhousemuir’s case, this can’t happen.
 The club has been a Community Interest Company since 2009.
 Any profits are used for the good of Stenhousemuir FC – nobody can come in and raid the piggy bank.